Born To Bleed

 Richard Alex Jenkins

 It never stops the constant references to the previous book, continuously piggybacking off its success rather than seeking new ideas.
-To its credit, it reminded me of Reservoir Dogs and the banter and retort that its famous for, but not in a skillful way.
-The most curious thing is the absence of humor, which bounded along in the original.
-BTB takes itself too seriously and is the opposite of what made the first book excellent.
+To its credit, it reminded me of Reservoir Dogs and its banter and retort, but not in a skillful way.
+The most curious thing is the absence of humor, which bounded along in the original, whereas this takes itself way too seriously and is the opposite of what made the first book excellent.

-This reeks of a sequel based on the success of the original, not a naturally well-thought-out continuation.
-I will struggle to read more Ryan C. Thomas books after this.
+It's a sequel lacking in naturally well-thought-out continuation and I will struggle to read more Ryan C. Thomas after this.
+What a shame!

 However!

-The book goes from being a bit farfetched to full-metal-jacket ridiculous, unfortunately.
-Going total Rambo and cheesy Steven Segall to become monotonous and boring while it's at it.
-Daft more than shocking and badly written in places, with poor use of pronouns, bad perspectives, unrealistic action, over-the-top gore, nothing like the first book at all, but quite a bad read.
-Our geeky guy who once struggled to survive, becomes super-nerd, a wonder fella able to withstand unlimited pain and coolly rationalize at the same time.
-What did I just read?
+It becomes monotonous, boring and more daft than shocking, even badly written in places, with poor use of pronouns, bad perspectives, unrealistic action, over-the-top gore, nothing like the first book at all, but quite a bad read.
+Our geeky guy who once struggled to survive, becomes a wonder nerd, an amazing fella able to withstand unlimited pain and coolly rationalize at the same time.

 Share this review: